Paolo Fusar-Poli

-Paolo Fusar-Poli is an Italian medical doctor, psychiatrist, and clinical academic researcher at the Institute of Psychiatry, Psychology and Neuroscience, King's College, London and at the Department of Brain and Behavioral Sciences, University of Pavia.
+Paolo Fusar-Poli is an Italian and British medical doctor, psychiatrist, and Professor at the Institute of Psychiatry, Psychology and Neuroscience, King's College, London and at the Department of Brain and Behavioral Sciences, University of Pavia.

 Early life and education

-Paolo Fusar-Poli was born on July 27, 1977 in Cremona, Italy.
+Paolo Fusar-Poli was born on May 27, 1977, in Cremona, Italy.
 He graduated as Medical Doctor in 2002, in Psychiatry in 2006, and obtained a Ph.D. in 2009, all from the University of Pavia.

 Career and research

-Dr. Fusar-Poli during his early career worked as consultant psychiatrist and junior researchers across Italy and the UK.
+Dr. Fusar-Poli during his early career worked as consultant psychiatrist and junior researcher across Italy and the UK.
 In 2012, King's College London (KCL) awarded him a tenured position and he was granted the Specialist Associateship of the Royal College of Psychiatrists.
-He has also worked with the Outreach Support at South London (OASIS) at South London and Maudsley NHS Foundation Trust as a consultant psychiatrist since 2012.
+He has been working with the Outreach Support at South London (OASIS) at South London and Maudsley NHS Foundation Trust as an honorary consultant psychiatrist since 2012.

-As of January 2020, he is the Reader of Psychiatry and Youth Mental Health at KCL, Associate Professor at the University of Pavia, Head of the Head of Early Psychosis: Intervention and Clinical-detection (EPIC) lab, Academic Lead of the Early Psychosis Workstream of the National Institute for Health Research (NIHR) Mental Health Translational Research Collaborative, Chair of the European College of Neuropsychopharmacology Network for the Prevention of Mental Disorders and Mental Health Promotion, and Section Coordinator of the Italian Medical Society of Great Britain.
+He is Professor and Chair of Preventive Psychiatry at KCL, Associate Professor at the University of Pavia, Head of the Head of Early Psychosis: Intervention and Clinical-detection (EPIC) lab, Academic Lead of the Early Psychosis Workstream of the National Institute for Health Research (NIHR) Mental Health Translational Research Collaborative, Chair of the European College of Neuropsychopharmacology Network for the Prevention of Mental Disorders and Mental Health Promotion, and Section Coordinator of the Italian Medical Society of Great Britain.

-He is affiliated with the Schizophrenia Bulletin as a Review Editor and as a Section Editor for the Journal of Neurology, Psychiatry, and Brain Research.
+He is affiliated with the Schizophrenia Bulletin as an Associate Editor and formerly as a Section Editor for the Journal of Neurology, Psychiatry, and Brain Research.
 He also served as an expert advisor for the Diagnostic and Statistical Manual for Mental Disorders.

-His research focuses primarily on the early detection, prediction of outcomes and prevention of severe mental disorders such as psychosis or schizophrenia.
-He is the author of over 330 scientific and medical publications.
+His research focuses primarily on the early detection and prevention of severe mental disorders such as psychosis or schizophrenia in young people.
+He is the author of over 500 scientific and medical publications.